PianoPalf/antimicrobial-neural-network/README.md

 - `One-Hot-Encodes` amino acid sequences into 2D Matrix of binary values to facilitate Convolutional Neural Network modelling.

-- `Pads` all 2D Matrices to 198 rows, the maximum peptide size the model will be trained on, to normalise the Training and Testing data.
+- Normalises Training and Testing data by `Padding` all 2D Matrices to 198 rows (i.e 198 amino acids), the largest peptide in the Training and Testing dataset.

 - Splits Feature (X) and Label (y) into Training and Test data using `train_test_split()` module from machine learning library `scikit-learn`:
   - Training data (75 % of the total dataset):